MetaMask/react-sdk-linea-workshop/README.md

 ### Step #07

 In case you came to this repo from an older companion video, this workshop no longer requires you to copy the contract address from the deployed contract into the `apps/web/src/lib/config.ts` file.
 Below you will see that our specified chain `Linea` (or any other) looks to the `contractAbi.networks.address` inside of our ABI to find the contract address.
-So long as you have updated the `apps/web/.env` files `VITE_PUBLIC_NETWORK_ID` to target the specific chainId (using the hex value of the chain), and considering you have deployed a contract successfully to that chain, there is no other work on your part.
+So long as you have updated the `apps/web/.env` files `VITE_PUBLIC_CHAIN_ID` to target the specific chainId (using the hex value of the chain), and considering you have deployed a contract successfully to that chain, there is no other work on your part.
 It's automatic:

 Ensure that the key in your `apps/web/src/lib/config.ts` file matches the network key: `networks[Number('0xe704')]`.
 This is all that needs to be done.